 Banded Hip Hinge with Kettlebell Deadlift

 This is a kettlebell Romanian deadlift with a resistance band tied to a sturdy post.
 The resistance band should be placed around your torso so that you are feeling resistance when pushing your hips forward as you lift the kettlebell upward.
 This exercise starts at the standing position instead of the point at which you pick up the kettlebell.
 Here is the youtube link to the kettlebell deadlift with a resistance band.

 Over the Shoulder Banded Hip Hinge Exercises

 This exercise has a couple of different variations that work for different muscle groups but they are all based around hip hinging.
 To focus on the posterior chain, let’s discuss the basic banded hip hinge over the shoulder exercise shown above first.
 First, stand on the resistance band and pulling it over your shoulders.
 Make sure to place the band over your shoulders and not over the back of your neck.
 Keep the band between your forefinger and thumb, then complete the hip hinge movement.
 Here is a youtube banded hip hinge over the shoulder.

 Complete this exercise with another variation using an unlooped band so that you can cross it over your back.
 It should rest on your glutes and cross over at the lower back.
 Once again, complete the hip hinge movement and power through with your hips.
 Here is a youtube video of the banded hip hinge over the shoulder pull motion.

 Resistance Band Deadlift

 The resistance band deadlift can be great at preparing you for heavier deadlift weights.
-Increase the difficulty by tightening the resistance band and hold it in your hands instead as you stand on it.
+Increase the difficulty by tightening the resistance band and holding it in your hands instead as you stand on it.
 This will help you to focus on your form as the source of resistance is in front of you.
 Therefore, you will be better prepared and have a stronger sense of muscle memory before completing deadlifts with weight.
 Here is the youtube resistance band deadlift.